How to Brief a Brand Designer: A Practical Guide for Clients

 Treat the Brief as the Start of a Conversation

-A brief should not feel like a finished instruction.
+A project brief should not feel like a finished instruction.

 Once it’s shared, there should be a discussion.
 This allows the designer to ask questions, clarify intent, and challenge anything that feels unclear.